 Lettuce-Free Keto Cobb Salad

-For anyone who gets tired of lettuce, this Lettuce-Free Keto Cobb Salad has all the tasty low-carb Cobb salad ingredients you love!
+For anyone who gets tired of lettuce, this Lettuce-Free Keto Cobb Salad has all the tasty Cobb salad ingredients you love!
+And this is a perfect main dish salad for any time of year!

-And please don’t be put off by the word Keto in the recipe title if you’re not following that type of diet.
-This salad is great for any type of carb-conscious diet, and if you like the ingredients used here you can adjust the ingredients any way you want to make it work for your personal eating plan.
-You also don’t have to bother with arranging your salad ingredients in rows if you’re just making this to eat for a quick dinner.
+You also don’t have to bother with arranging your salad ingredients in rows like we did, especially if you’re just making this to eat for a quick lunch or dinner.
 But if you like chicken, boiled eggs, avocado, tomatoes, bacon, and blue cheese, I bet you’re going to love this salad!

 What ingredients do you need for this recipe?